NickSapphire/SequenceAlignment/README.md

 This program relies on the numpy and pandas libraries.

-Pandas provides a nice visual representation for the score matrix, since it allows the use of string indices for rows and columns and has built-in functions to create html representations of matrices as tables.
+Pandas provides a nice visual representation for the score matrix, it allows the use of string indices for rows and columns and has built-in functions to create html representations of matrices as tables.
 NumPy facilitated some tasks such as generating a matrix with all zeros and finding the largest value in the matrix.